sergioEl/Minesweeper/README.md

 # Minesweeper
-Creating Minesweeper game in windows by C#
+* Creating Minesweeper game in windows by C#

-I implemented minesweeper game using C#

-Randomly creating map when it is initiated.
+* Randomly creating map when it is initiated.

-Gamers have to find mines and mark all of them.
+* Gamers have to find mines and mark all of them.
 Then, the game is over.
+* Timer is on when the game is initiated.

-Basic rules are the same as original Minsweeper game on Windows.
+* Basic rules are the same as original Minsweeper game on Windows.

-Enjoy!  - Seokho Han -
+_Enjoy!  - Seokho Han -

+# Execute (Windows)
+* \Minesweeper-master\Minesweeper-master\MineG2\MineG2\bin\Debug\MineG2